IP lookup enrichment

 Some of the databases MaxMind maintains require a commercial subscription with MaxMind.

-- GeoLite2 Free Database, which contains geographic information (e.g. country) by IP address
+- GeoLite2 City Database, which contains geographic information (e.g. country) by IP address

-- GeoIP2 City, which also contains geographic information, but that with a lot more precision and coverage than that found in the GeoLite2 Free Database
+- GeoIP2 City, which also contains geographic information, but with more precision and coverage than the GeoLite2 City Database

-- GeoIP2 ISP, which contains information about the ISP serving that IP
+- GeoIP2 ISP, which contains information about the ISP serving that IP, and a more complete ASN mapping compared to the GeoLite2 ASN Database

 - GeoIP2 Domain, which contains information about the domain at that IP address